PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 ### Zopache

-Sadly Grok lacks a TTW development environment, so I built one.
+Sadly Grok lacks a TTW (Through the Web) development environment, so I built one.
-Zopache.com is a Javascript IDE which I built on top of the ZODB using Grok.
+Zopache.com is a JavaScript IDE which I built on top of the ZODB using Grok.
 ZODB developers might call it a TTW development platform.

-Basic Zopache objects include HTML, CSS, Javascript, Python Scripts, Image, File and Jade.
+Basic Zopache objects include HTML, CSS, JavaScript, Python Scripts, Image, File and Jade.
 HTML objects can be edited with either the WYSIWYG HTML editor, or the technical Ace Editor.
-CSS Javascript and Python Scripts can also be edited with the Ace Editor.
+CSS JavaScript and Python Scripts can also be edited with the Ace Editor.

 Zopache also supports containers.
 Trees can be built out of containers.
-Folders support cut, copy, rename paste and delete operations.
+Folders support cut, copy, rename, paste and delete operations.
 HTML folders can be edited with the Ace [8] and CKEditor [9].
-Javascript Folders allow one to build a well organized tree of Javascript code, but serve it as a single minified file or as a human readable and searchable file, which clickable links to the original javascript object.
+JavaScript Folders allow one to build a well organized tree of JavaScript code, but serve it as a single minified file or as a human readable and searchable file, which clickable links to the original JavaScript object.
 History and Undo are supported.

 Using Zopache, in your browser, you create a tree of folders, and populate and edit those objects.
 Every object has its own URL, and can be displayed or edited.
-These is no need to know Unix.
+There is no need to know Unix.
 But you do have the option to grow the application with real Python code.

 ### Flask